29 Benefits Of Vitamin C, Dosage, Deficiency, And Precautions

 What Are The Benefits For Skin?

-The benefits of vitamin C extend to the skin too.
+Vitamin C is hailed as one of the best vitamins for glowing skin.
+Its benefits cover everything from aesthetics to the overall health of the skin.
 For instance, in addition to oral consumption, you can also use vitamin C topically (like a serum) and reap the benefits.
 The serum stimulates collagen and protects the skin from other damaging factors like pollution.

 21. Heals Burns And Wounds